bewchabbacc/docker-environments/sa_site/README.md

 * JWplayer

-To provide all the necessary credentials to Docker, you must run the `make` in this directory.
+To provide all the necessary credentials to Docker, you must run the `make` command in this directory.
 It will prompt for all the API keys and save them to a `.env` file.

-After running this script, it will also generate an SSH key that will be placed inside the Docker container.
+After running the Makefile, it will also generate an SSH key that will be placed inside the Docker container.

+### Optional

-It is recommended you take this SSH key (id_ras.pub) and add it to your GitHub account.
+You take this SSH key (id_ras.pub) and add it to your GitHub account.
 (Similar process than adding the SSH key before.
 Follow:
 [https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account](https://help.github.com/articles/generating-ssh-keys/#step-3-add-your-ssh-key-to-your-account)

 This allows you to get around GitHub's rate limits on anonymous users.
-However, this is not required to get the container running, so you only need to do it if you are experiencing problems.
+However, this is not required in order to get the container running, so you only need to do it if you are experiencing bandwith problems.
 (The key is stored in the `.ssh` folder inside this directory.)

 Running with Vagrant